ashibsi/Image-processing---Seperating-Different-size-blog-in-an-image./README.md

+Change the file name and location according to your need.

+Methodology used:

 1. Load images
 •	 Read the original color image (img1.tif) and also a grayscale copy (for processing).
 •	Ensure file/paths exist and image was read correctly.